 4. To employ media ecological approaches in the analysis of emerging and differing forms of contemporary media

-Digital User Survey and Reflection.
+Digital Media User Survey [DMUS] and Reflection.
 In the first week of the course, each student will monitor his or her own use of digital media over a 3-day period.
 They will then complete a standardized survey on their use and prepare a reflection on what they observed.
 These data, both individually and collectively, will be used in class as the basis for discussions.
-The survey will be due by Monday, February 1, and the reflection by Monday, February 15.
+The survey will be due by Wednesday, Jan 26, and the reflection by Wednesday, Feb 23

 24-Hour Digital Media Abstinence Project (DMAP): Report & Reflection.
-Students will choose any 24-hour period during the first 10 weeks of the course during which you will refrain from using any digital media whatsoever (with the exception of other required classwork, job-related demands, and any emergency issues involving your family or self).
+Students will choose any 24-hour period during the first 12 weeks of the course during which you will refrain from using any digital media whatsoever (with the exception of what you have to do to attend classes online, job-related demands, and any emergency issues involving your family or self).
 Using guidelines prepared by the instructor, you will compose a descriptive report on the experience and respond to a series of reflection questions about the experience.
 The report should be 4 to 8 pages in length.
 You will be expected to talk about your experience when we treat the topic toward the end of the semester.
-The report and reflection will be due on Wednesday, Arpil 20 (after the Easter Holiday break).
+The report and reflection will be due on Wednesday, May 04

 Take Home Test.
-There will be a single "take-home" test in this course which will be given out on March 2 and due back after the Spring Break on Wed, March 16.
+There will be a single "take-home" test in this course which will be given out on Monday, Feb 28 and due back on Monday, March 07.
 This exam will challenge you to summarize and integrate the materials found in the first half of the course.
 There will be no final exam in this course.

 Quizzes.
-I will give a number of 10-point quizzes during the semester to be sure that you are keeping up with the readings and have examined the notes for classes.
+I will give several 10-point quizzes during the semester to be sure that you are keeping up with the readings and have examined the notes for classes.
 I will normally alert you beforehand that there will be a quiz.

 Group Presentation: Oral Presentation & Summary (handout, PPT, or similar).
-Working in groups of roughly 5 students per group, students will prepare a report for class on one of six topics to be covered in the syllabus.
+Working in groups of 4 or 5 students per group, students will prepare a report for class on one of seven topics to be covered in the syllabus.
 In preparing the group presentation, students will link the focus of their presentations as far as possible to include the psychological and/or media ecology perspectives discussed earlier in the course.
 The group will be expected to present their report in any manner they choose (e.g., using PowerPoint [PPT], videos, or the like) and provide a summary handout of their findings for the rest of the class.
 They will also be expected to help lead small group discussions about issues raised by their topic.
-The presentations will begin after the Spring Break.
-Students will be asked to indicate their choice of group topic by the end of the 2nd week of the course, that is, by Wednesday, February 3.
+The presentations will begin on Monday, March 21 and continue to Wednesday, April 27.
+Students will be asked to indicate their choice of group topic Monday, Jan 31.
 The same grade will be given to all members of each group.

-• regular attendance in class (which alone is only equal to a participation grade of C+);
+- regular attending class as described above (which, by itself, is only equal to a participation grade of C+)

-• dealing with other students and/or the instructor in a respectful fashion.
+- dealing with other students and/or me in a respectful fashion

 Evaluation and Grading